codaubianca/codaubianca/README.md

 ### Hi there 👋

-💻 I am a master student at Karlsruhe Institute of Technology (KIT) in Germany.
-📚 Specializing in information systems and AI
-😄 Pronouns: she/her
+💻 CS graduate with experience in Backend Development and ML 😄 Pronouns: she/her

 <!--